UgzSourceCode/web-portfolio/docs/PoC/002-Eslint-linter.md

 Eslint and Prettier has plugins for all IDE which I know.

 ## Observations
-1. Eslint have problem with files imported from public folder, for it is needed another configuration plugin or disable error.
+1. ESLint has a problem with files imported from the public folder, for which another configuration plugin is needed or errors should be disabled.
-2. Eslint and prettier don't have big issues on GitHub issue page.
-Community is large, so in my opinion it's good option for big commercial projects.
+2. ESLint and Prettier don't have many issues on their GitHub issue page.
+The community is large, so in my opinion, it's a good option for big commercial projects.